 Setting up your own website-based store still remains as one of the most popular ways of selling products online.
 The store can either be connected to your physical store, or it could be a stand-alone.

 You know longer need to hire a programmer to actually develop your web store.
 Building one is now a lot easier thanks to a variety of tools.
 Shopify is one of the most popular of these e-commerce tools.
 The software lets you build a complete e-store from scratch, complete with virtual shopping carts and transaction management.
 It also lets you customize the look of the site to your liking.

 The website for Death Wish Coffee is an example of an online store built using the platform.

 Setting up payment options

-Make sure that these are also secure for the benefit of buyers.
+Just make sure that these are also secure for the benefit of buyers.

 Doing shipping and delivery

 Unless your e-store is connected to a physical store where customers can go and pick up their orders, your next task is to sort shipping.
 Rates are going to be the major factor when deciding which shipping method to offer.
 You want your shipping rates to be as low as possible.
 One way to deal with this is by using real-time shipping quotes, which charges customers with the exact amount you are expected to pay the freight company.